rduenasf/birding/docs/birds/fatwid1.md

 scientific_name: "Euplectes axillaris"
 order: "Passeriformes"
 family: "Ploceidae (Weavers and Allies)"
 description: "Euplectes axillaris is a species of bird in the Ploceidae (Weavers and Allies) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Weavers and Allies"
 species_code: "fatwid1"

 sidebar_position: 198
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Ploceidae (Weavers and Allies)
   - Weavers and Allies
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---